LogtalkDotOrg/logtalk3/manuals/NOTES.md

 To consult the Logtalk documentation open the file `index.html` with a web browser.

-The HTML, PDF, and ePub versions of the documentation are generated from reStructuredText sources in the `sources` directory using Sphinx.
+The HTML, PDF, ePub, and Texinfo versions of the documentation are generated from reStructuredText sources in the `sources` directory using Sphinx.
 See the `sources/NOTES.md` file for details.
 Only the HTML version is included in the sources distribution.
-The PDF and ePub versions can be downloaded from the Logtalk website (for the latest stable release) at:
+The PDF, ePub, and Texinfo versions can be downloaded from the Logtalk website (for the latest stable release) at:

 https://logtalk.org/documentation.html